future-architect/vuls/README.md

 With this sample command, it will ..
 - Scan all servers defined in config file
 - Send scan results to slack and email
-- Only Reporting CVEs that CVSS score is over 7
+- Only Report CVEs that CVSS score is over 7
 - Print scan result to terminal

 ### Scan specific servers